Loepker-James/enforce-rules/docs/design.md

 Mention that this change was introduced in version 1.1.

 ## Datetime Rule Design
 before_date and after_date are the datetime made in 2.0.0.
-For more info, [See Datetime Issue](https://github.com/Loepker-James/enforce-rules/issues/6). before_date works by ensuring that the value is before rule_value. after_date is similar to before_date but ensures the value is after instead of before.
+For more info, [See Datetime Issue (#6)](https://github.com/Loepker-James/enforce-rules/issues/6). before_date works by ensuring that the value is before rule_value. after_date is similar to before_date but ensures the value is after instead of before.
 Here is some sample usage:

 ```python